How do I turn my Valor fireplace ON and OFF?

 Turning the fireplace ON

-There are 2 easy ways to get started with your Valor fireplace - use either the standard handheld remote control or the optional Valor wall switch (standard on select units).
+There are two easy ways to control the power to your Valor fireplace - with the standard handheld remote control or the optional Valor wall switch (standard on select units).
 When using your remote control, hold down the OFF and large flame button simultaneously.
-You will hear a beep, which starts the activation sequence - release the buttons at this point.
+Once you hear the beep to start the activation sequence, the buttons on the remote can be released.

 Once the pilot light ignites, the flames will turn to full fire and remain in "Manual Mode".

 Using your wall switch, press the ON/OFF button to ignite your pilot and turn the flame to high fire.